-At the best of times being a parent is stressful – one in three families have both parents working full-time and for the last 4-5 months those parents have been at home with the kids juggling life, work and down-time.
+At the best of times being a parent is stressful – one in three families have both parents working full-time and for ta majority of the time those parents have been at home with the kids juggling life, work and down-time.
 There are about two million parents who are raising kids on their own and yes kids are a blessing but when you add in long working hours and money worries and it sometimes leads to more stress than we can handle.
 So, some more thoughts on how we can try to kick back a bit and find ways to make it all a bit easier on us and our pockets.

 Mealtimes without the fuss